 Estimates of the total number of dwellings are based on data from the population censuses updated annually to take account of new house building and demolitions.
 The breakdown of dwelling stock estimates by tenure is estimated from 2011 Census information and information from the Annual Population Survey, local authority returns and registered social landlord (RSL) returns.

-- It is estimated that the total number of dwellings in Wales continues to grow steadily, with an estimated 1.4 million dwellings at the 31 March 2013, which represents an increase of 9 per cent since 2000-01.
+- The total number of dwellings in Wales continues to grow steadily, with an estimated 1.4 million dwellings at the 31 March 2014, which represents an increase of 10 per cent since 2000-01.

-- It is estimated that the number of private sector dwellings has increased steadily over the last ten years.
-This is largely due to the increase in the number of privately rented dwellings which were estimated to account for 14 per cent of all dwellings at 31 March 2014.
+- The estimated number of private sector dwellings has increased steadily over the last ten years, mainly due to an increase in the number of privately rented dwellings which accounted for 14 per cent of all dwellings at 31 March 2014.

 - At 31 March 2014, social sector dwellings accounted for 16 per cent of all dwellings compared with 19 per cent in 2000-01.
-However the estimated number of dwellings rented from local authorities has decreased by more than half since 2000-01, the number rented from Registered Social Landlords (RSLs) has more than doubled over the same period.
-Overall though, there has been a general fall in proportion of social sector dwellings which were estimated to account for 16 per cent of all dwellings at 31 March 2013.
+However the estimated number of dwellings rented from local authorities has decreased by more than half since 2000-01 whilst the estimated number rented from Registered Social Landlords (RSLs) has more than doubled over the same period.

 (1) Includes intermediate tenures and other tenures not socially or privately rented.